Skip to main content

 How to transfer exhibitors

-Next, you can mass email exhibitors, send invoices, and access to the Exhibitor Portal for the new event.
+The new floor plan will start as a subscription-free map with limited features.
+You will need to upgrade it before you can start mass emailing exhibitorssending invoices, and allowing access to the Exhibitor Portal for the new event.

 Frequently Asked Questions